WebAssembly

 Is WebAssembly replacing JavaScript?

-No. JavaScript and WebAssembly are complementary.
+No – they’re complementary.
 JavaScript is excellent for DOM manipulation, event handling, and general web scripting.
-WebAssembly is better for computation-heavy tasks – image processing, audio synthesis, physics simulation, cryptography – where you need near-native performance.
+WebAssembly is better for computation-heavy tasks like image processing, audio synthesis, and cryptography where you need near-native performance.
 Most applications use both, calling into Wasm modules from JavaScript for the performance-critical parts.

 Why is WebAssembly interesting for server-side applications?

-Because Wasm provides strong isolation (each module runs in its own sandbox), portability (the same binary runs on x86, ARM, or RISC-V), and very fast startup (microseconds vs. milliseconds for containers).
-This makes it an excellent runtime for serverless functions, plugins, and edge compute workloads where you want the security benefits of containers without the overhead.
+Wasm provides strong isolation (each module runs in its own sandbox), portability (the same binary runs on x86, ARM, or RISC-V), and very fast startup (microseconds vs. milliseconds for containers).
+This makes it well-suited for serverless functions, plugins, and edge compute workloads where you want container-level security without container-level overhead.

 What programming languages compile to WebAssembly?